combinatorial/AppCodeDashSearch/README.md

 To install the plugin in your IDE go to **Preferences -> Plugins -> Browse repositories** and **search for "Dash"**.

 ## Usage
-The default **shortcut** assigned to search is **Cmd-Shift-D** (Mac OS X) or **Ctrl-Shift-D** (Windows, Linux).
+The default **shortcut** assigned to smart-search is **Cmd-Shift-D** (Mac OS X) or **Ctrl-Shift-D** (Windows, Linux).

-A **menubar command** named "**Search Documentation**" can be found in the "Tools" menu.
+A **menubar command** named "**Smart-Search Documentation**" can be found in the "Tools" menu.

 The plugin either searches for the statement at caret position or the current selection.
 It will identify the programming language in use and request filtered results accordingly.
+A non filtered search over all documentation entries can be invoked by adding the **Alt** modifier key to the shortcut. "**Search all Documentation**" is also available in the tools menu.

 ## Configuration
 ### Shortcut
 You can change the shortcut at Preferences -> Keymap -> Plug-ins -> Dash.

 ### Toolbar Icon
-You can add a "Search Documentation" button to the toolbar.
+You can add a button to the toolbar.
 Right-click the menubar -> Customize […].
 You will find the button under "Plug-ins -> Dash".

 ## Supported API Documentation Browsers
 ### Kapeli Dash (Mac OS X)